remult/remult/docs/interactive/src/content/tutorial/4-concepts/8-entities-as-a-single-source-of-truth/1-field-meta-data/content.md

 ```

-Click **"Solve"** to see this abstraction in action.
+Click **"Solve"** at the top right of the code editor to see this abstraction in action.
 This dynamic UI approach ensures your fields are displayed with the same metadata-defined captions and formatting throughout the app.

 ---